idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 Help text is normally aimed at admins and site builders, and is necessary to provide a great admin experience.
 It is easy to overlook this, but it is the key to providing a great admin experience, and sometimes even for developers to more readily understand what is going on when revisiting older projects.

 - All custom modules should, at a minimum utilize a `hook_help()` to show the modules (properly formatted) README.md.
-- Consider adding help text/etc to entity add/edit forms to explain how things work.
+- Consider adding help text/etc to entity add/edit forms to explain how things work, and best practices.
 - Consider adding markup fields to entities (like a homepage) to explain how things "not controlled within the form" work, like feeds from views and external API's.
 For example: "The blogs feed displays the 3 most recent blog posts tagged with X".
 - [drupal help text standards](https://www.drupal.org/docs/develop/documenting-your-project/help-text-standards)